 - Use some glass jars with lids, making sure they are perfectly clean and dry.

 - Shell the pomegranates and put their cleaned seeds into a bowl.
 You should make sure that there isn't any white bits from the peeling.

-- Use a potato masher or a vegetable mill and squeese the juice out of the seeds into a high edged pot.
-Squeese the seeds more than once so to extract as much of the juice as possible.
+- Use a potato masher or a vegetable mill and squeeze the juice out of the seeds into a high edged pot.
+Squeeze the seeds more than once so to extract as much of the juice as possible.

-- Add the sugar and put over a high heat.
+- Add the sugar and put it over high heat.
 Bring to the boil and turn the heat off.

 - Fill the jars with the hot syrup, put the lids on and close well.
 Put the jars under a blanket to let them cool down slowly and to vacuum-sealed them.
 Do not take the blanket off until the cooling process is over.